zuplo/zudoku/README.md

 # 🎯 Motivation

+At Zuplo, we couldn’t find an open-source solution that met our high standards for both trustworthiness and programmability, so we decided to create our own.
+And since no one chooses Zuplo solely because of our documentation, we felt great about open-sourcing this tool and making it easy to self-host.

+We hope that if you use it, you’ll think fondly of Zuplo, and one day, when you’re looking for a gateway or API management product, you’ll consider us as a vendor to evaluate.

+Zudoku will always be open-source.
+It will always be free.

 # 🔧 Contributing

 Contributions are absolutely welcome!
 You can start contributing by cloning this repository and running: